Do knee braces really work for dogs?

 Okay, this is a large overstatement, but you get the picture.
 Fitting dogs can be really tough with a few sizes.

-It is important to keep in mind the bad motion we are trying to correct.
-The movement is so small we really need to have a good fitting brace to limit that cranial drawer motion.
+It is important to remember the bad motion we are trying to correct.
+The movement is so small that we really need a good-fitting brace to limit that cranial drawer motion.

-Simply put, for dog knees, one size fits all is really one size fits NONE.
+Simply put, one size fits all is really one size fits NONE for dog knees.
 Ready-to-fit knee braces do not work.
 Custom is key to playing again!

 Custom just means you have to do a little bit more work upfront for the best chance for success.
 The casting process is pretty simple.
 Check out our casting tips to help.